Envivo-Software/Fresnel.Sample.Features/README.md

 # Fresnel Sample Features

-A simple class model to show the various capabilities of [**Fresnel Domain Model Explorer**](https://github.com/Envivo-Software/Envivo.Fresnel).
+A class model that shows the various capabilities of [**Fresnel Domain Model Explorer**](https://github.com/Envivo-Software/Envivo.Fresnel).
+If you're trying to figure out how to make a certain Fresnel feature work, you should find examples in this project.

 Use this model along with the Developer documentation at https://github.com/Envivo-Software/Envivo.Fresnel/wiki